dallasread/gdpr-google-analytics/README.md

 <h2>Does it work with other tracking services (eg. GTM, Mixpanel, Segment)?</h2>

 <p>
     Yes &mdash; with only a little re-jigging!
 Insert the following snippet <em>prior</em> to your other tracking snippets.
-Add the URL of each service as a `dependency`.
+Add the URL of each service as a <code>dependency</code>.
-    <em>To ensure the trackers don't load by themselves, you'll want to remove any `X.src=XXXX;` code in your original tracking snippets.</em> That's it!
+    <em>To ensure the trackers don't load by themselves, you'll want to remove any <code>X.src=XXXX;</code> code in your original tracking snippets.</em> That's it!
 </p>

 <pre>&lt;script&gt;